 We recognise that children settle, learn and develop best when there is a strong partnership and effective communication between practitioners and parents and/or carers.
-Within Franche Community Primary School Early Years this is a key priority and area of strength.
+Within Early Years at Franche Community Primary School, this is a key priority and area of strength.
 Parents are considered a valuable stake holder in their child's education.

-Each child in EYFS has a Key Person who helps to ensure that your child is happy and their learning and care is tailored to meet their needs.
-In Reception, the Key Person is the class teacher.
-In Tot's and Pre-school the Key Person will be a member of staff from your child's room or family group.
-The Key Person plays an active role in the child's care and development should have a positive relationship with the child and their parents/carer.
-They will be the first port of call for any questions, queries involving their child's learning.
+Each child in EYFS has a Key Person who helps to ensure that every child is happy and that their learning and care is tailored to meet their needs.
+In Reception, the Key Person is the child's class teacher.
+In Tot's and Pre-school the Key Person will be a member of staff from the child's room or family group.
+The Key Person plays an active role in the child's care and development should have a positive relationship with the child and their parents/carers.
+They will be the first port of call for any questions, queries involving the child's learning.
 They will also support parents and/or carers, if needed, in guiding their child's development at home and to engage with more specialist support, if appropriate.
-Key workers will regular share updates, queries, concerns and achievements; celebrating your child's successes within the setting.
+Key workers will regular share updates, queries, concerns and achievements; celebrating the child's successes within the setting.